albgei/gamedevs/testplan.md

 **n/a**

 ## 8. Testing Workflow
 Developers should execute tests locally before pushing source code.
-When pushing to branches, the tests are executed automatically.
 ## 9. Environmental Needs
 This section presents the non-human resources required for the Test Plan.
 ### 9.1	Base System Hardware